cutkiller09/PlasticOmnium/README.md

     style A fill:#b5e61d,stroke:#11,stroke-width:4px
 ```

-He will needs in input an "Architecture.c" file with all your compents and units inside in this format (use it as an example) :
+script_architecture.sh will needs in input an "Architecture.c" file with all  components and units.
+A specific format needs to be respected(use it as an example) :
-Please be aware : spaces at end of lines are forbidden
+**Please be aware : spaces at end of lines are forbidden**

 ```bash
 #Product